Prospects for Direct Electron Detectors in Ultrafast Electron Diffraction and Scattering Experiments: Acknowledgments

+The authors acknowledge fruitful conversations with Mark Sutton (McGill University).
 L.~K. gratefully acknowledges support from a Fonds de Recherche du Quebec-Nature et Technologies (FRQNT) Merit fellowship.
 B.~J.~S. gratefully acknowledges the support of the Canada Research Chairs program.
-This work was supported by the FRQNT, the Canada Foundation for Innovation (CFI), and the National Research Council of Canada (NRC) Collaborative R\&D program (Quantum Sensors)
+This work was supported by the FRQNT, the Canada Foundation for Innovation (CFI), and the National Research Council Canada (NRC) Collaborative R\&D program (Quantum Sensors).
+L.~K., D.~C., M.~L. and B.~J.~S. benefit from their affiliation with the Regroupement québécois sur les matériaux de pointe (RQMP), see \url{https://doi.org/10.69777/309032}.